ScottMichaud/AudioSampleLoader/README.md

 `var loader = new AudioSampleLoader();`

-This document will assume that your instance is a variable called `loader.
+This document will assume that your instance is a variable called `loader`.
 Like always, you are free to name it whatever you want (or even have multiple instances active, each with its own variable name).